 Yeast infections are a problem for many people.

-They are most often caused by Candida yeasts, especially Candida albicans (1).
+They’re most often caused by Candida yeasts, especially Candida albicans (

-If you think you may have a yeast infection, the first thing you should do is talk to your doctor.
+If you think you may have a yeast infection, the first thing you should do is talk to your medical provider.

-However, there are several foods or dietary changes that may also help.
+However, several foods and dietary changes may also help.

-Candida yeasts are microscopic fungi found around the skin, mouth or gut (2).
+Candida yeasts are microscopic fungi found around the skin, mouth, or gut (

-For this reason, using coconut oil like a mouthwash -- a method known as oil pulling -- might be a useful strategy against Candida infections (thrush) in the mouth.
+For this reason, using coconut oil as mouthwash — a method known as oil pulling — may curb thrush, or Candida infections in your mouth.

 Several factors may make some people more prone to Candida infections, including diabetes and a weakened or suppressed immune system.